cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL01-HA.md

 |:-----|:--------|:----------|:------------------|:---------------------|
 |Daily |21:00    |ha         |None active cluster|Interrupted services  |

-Defined crontab directives on server in a safe way (with wait of existing process secure end before make the stop) via power off:
+Defined crontab directive on server in a safe way (with wait of existing process secure end before make the stop) via power off:
 - Open and add command into crontab via command: `sudo crontab -e`
 - Add line in file and save:
 ```